513: The Brain That Wouldn't Die

 Another line from “Leader of the Pack.”
 The song is about a girl bewailing the death of her boyfriend in a motorcycle accident.

-Diarrhea is like a storm raging inside me.
+Diarrhea is like a storm raging inside you.

-An old Pepto-Bismol ad used this line over a rumble of thunder (to dramatize intestinal discomfort).
+A paraphrase of a line from an old Pepto-Bismol ad: "Sometimes, diarrhea can feel like a storm raging in your body."
+The ad used the voiceover over a rumble of thunder (to dramatize intestinal discomfort).

 Well, he shouldn’t have eaten at Jack in the Box.